stolostron/multicluster-global-hub/doc/README.md

 - Storage secret

-    Both the global hub manager and grafana services need a postgres database to collect and display data.
+    Both the global hub manager and Grafana services need a postgres database to collect and display data.
 The data can be accessed by creating a storage secret, which contains the following two fields:

-    - `database_uri`: Required, the URI user should have the permission to create the global hub database in the postgres.
+    - `database_uri`: Required, the URI user must have the permission to create the global hub database in the postgres.
     - `ca.crt`: Optional, if your database service has TLS enabled, you can provide the appropriate certificate depending on the SSL mode of the connection.
 If the SSL mode is `verify-ca` and `verify-full`, then the `ca.crt` certificate must be provided.